PyBlade/pyblade-articles/articles/maintaining-a-websocket-connection/maintaining-a-websocket-connection.md

     time.sleep(1)
 ```

-### Takeaway from Generators
+> We can use `while True` inside a generator to make it inexhaustible.

-What a generator is and how we can use `while True` inside it to make in inexhaustible.
+{: .prompt-tip }

 ## Context